Below are prospects who have stated their intent to opt out of the college football season amid the COVID-19 pandemic and enter the 2021 NFL Draft.

 Jhamon Ausbon, Texas A&M: A leader for the Aggies who was entering his senior season, Ausbon recorded a team-high 66 catches for 872 yards and five touchdowns in 2019.
 "This was not an easy decision at all!"
 Ausbon stated in a Tweet announcing his plans.
 "Sounds cliche, but when I decided to come back for my fourth year, I would've never imagined not playing this season with the guys that I love and call brothers.
 These are bonds that I will hold for a lifetime and I mean that wholeheartedly."

-Rashod Bateman, Minnesota*: Bateman was heading into his junior season after setting school records for receiving yards (1,219) and touchdowns (11) in 2019.
-Jeremiah had high praise for the 6-foot-2, 210-pounder (school measurements) this summer, likening him to Saints All-Pro Michael Thomas.
+Rashod Bateman, Minnesota*: Bateman, one of the nation's top WR prospects, announced on Nov.
+25 that he's opting out of the remainder of the season after the Gophers' game against Wisconsin was canceled amid a COVID-19 outbreak.
+He set school records for receiving yards (1,219) and touchdowns (11) in 2019.
+Jeremiah had high praise for the 6-2, 210-pounder this summer, likening him to Saints All-Pro Michael Thomas.

 Ja'Marr Chase, LSU*: Chase set SEC single-season records in both receiving yards (1,780) and touchdown catches (20) as a sophomore last season, helping LSU win the national title.
 Jeremiah compared him to Steve Smith Sr. and Anquan Boldin in terms of competitiveness and after-the-catch skill.

-Warren Jackson, Colorado State: A 6-6, 215-pound senior (school measurements), Jackson earned first-team All-Mountain West honors in 2019 after leading the Rams with 77 catches for 1,119 yards and eight touchdowns.
+Warren Jackson, Colorado State: A 6-6, 215-pound senior, Jackson earned first-team All-Mountain West honors in 2019 after leading the Rams with 77 catches for 1,119 yards and eight touchdowns.

 Sage Surratt, Wake Forest*: Surratt, a fourth-year junior, cited the "many uncertainties and risks" associated with COVID-19 for his decision.
 He had a breakout season for Wake Forest in 2019, with 66 catches for 1,001 yards and 11 touchdowns in just nine games, suffering a season-ending injury against Virginia Tech in early November.
 He set a school record with TD catches in seven consecutive games and was chosen to the All-ACC first team.